DCSec/HyperMI/README.md

 <!--     * A successful VM Escaping Attack grants the attacker with access to the hypervisor/Host OS.  -->
 <!--     * Remapping Attack, Double-mapping Attack or VM Memory Isolation Destruction Attack may be conducted  -->

-**HyperMI**, as shown in Figure 1, consists of three parts: the modified host OS kernel (not trusted), the HyperMI World and the Swith Gate.
+**HyperMI**, as shown in Figure 1, consists of three parts: the modified host OS kernel (not trusted), the HyperMI World and the Switch Gate.

 ![HyperMI Architecture](./doc/pic/architecture.png "HyperMI Architecture")

 ## The Modified Host OS Kernel ##
-Since the hypervisor/Host OS is not trusted by us, access to some critical data structures must be restrictd.
+Since the hypervisor/Host OS is not trusted by us, access to some critical data structures must be restricted.
 The following modifications were made to the Host OS Kernel by **HyperMI**
 1. Virtual Machines Control Structure (VMCS) and Extended Page Table (EPT) are removed from the original kernel.
-2. Funtions which are relavant to Control Registers (CR0, CR3, CR4), VMCS, EPT, DMA are hooked.
+2. Functions which are relevant to Control Registers (CR0, CR3, CR4), VMCS, EPT, DMA are hooked.

 ## The HyperMI World ##
 The HyperMI World is the *secure* and *in-kernel isolated* execution environment to host important data structures and security tools. **HyperMI** has full capability of monitoring the Hypervisor and protecting critical data structures.
 Currently, the HyperMI world hosts the following data structures and security tools: